alivinco/Blackflow/REDME.md

 + configs - List of configurations needs to be set before an app can operate .
 + descr - Short description of the application.

+#### App lifecycle :

++ App states :
+     STOPPED - application instance is stopped .
+Application classes and artifacts are not loaded .
+     LOADED - application classes are loaded .
+     INITIALIZED - application successfully initialize and ready to process messages .
+     RUNNING - application instance is running and processing messages .
+     PAUSED - application instance is loaded and is initialized but not processing messages .
+     STOPPED_WITH_ERROR - application stopped with error .
+     PAUSED_WITH_ERROR - application paused with error .

++ Normal startup flow : STOPPED - > LOADED -> INITIALIZED -> RUNNING
++ Class or artifact loading error flow : STOPPED -> (class loading or artifact loading error) -> STOPPED_WITH_ERROR
++ Initialization failure flow : STOPPED -> LOADED -> (error during initialization) -> STOPPED_WITH_ERROR
++ Non recoverable error during runtime , the same error repeats more then X times in a row : STOPPED ->LOADED -> INITIALIZED -> RUNNING -> (non recoverable error) -> PAUSED_WITH_ERROR
++ User can send RUN , STOP  , PAUSE commands .
++ Each application instance has auto_startup parameter with can take value RUN , STOP , PAUSE

 ### Simple app example :